Defensive Coordinator / Defensive Line

 He and his wife Shirley are the parents of Onykea, Kiera, Kiarra, Anthony and twins Jordan and Jaden.

-LeAndre Creamer enters his second year at Alabama State where he will serve as the defensive line coach.
+LeAndre Creamer enters his third year at Alabama State where he will coach linebackers.

 Prior to Alabama State, Creamer served as the defensive line coach in the Mid-Eastern Athletic Conference (MEAC) at Morgan State.
 He coached the defensive backs for the Bears during his first season as his secondary accounted for 11 of the team’s 15 interceptions (third in the MEAC; T-25th in FCS), the highest total by a Bears’ team since 2008 (19- MSU record).
 They also ranked sixth in the MEAC in pass defense.